digital-asset/daml/docs/source/app-dev/services.rst

 - Applications can provide a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` for each command.
 If this parameter is not set, the default maximum deduplication period is used.
 - A command submission is considered a duplicate submission if the ledger API server is aware of another command within the deduplication period and with the same :ref:`change ID <change-id>`.
-- Duplicate command submissions will be ignored until either the deduplication period of the original command has passed or the original submission was rejected (i.e. the command failed and resulted in a rejected transaction), whichever comes first.
+- A command resubmission will generate a rejection until the original submission was rejected (i.e. the command failed and resulted in a rejected transaction) or until the effective deduplication period has elapsed since the completion of the original command, whichever comes first.
 - Command deduplication is only *guaranteed* to work if all commands are submitted to the same participant.
 Ledgers are free to perform additional command deduplication across participants.
 Consult the respective ledger's manual for more details.
 - A command submission will return: